What is a Cataract?

 What We Do

-Starting in November, 2015, we will begin offering the most technologically advanced cataract removal surgery on the market today, by using Femtosecond laser technology.
-This technology will represent a paradigm shift in cataract removal surgery, and we will package this premium procedure with a significant number of additional services to ensure the most advanced results possible.
+We offer the most technologically advanced cataract removal surgery on the market today, by using Femtosecond laser technology.
+This elective procedure represents a paradigm shift in cataract removal surgery, which includes a significant number of additional services to ensure the most advanced results possible.